Solitaire Engagement Rings | 4 Key Aspects to Consider

 These added metals make the gold stronger and workable, as pure gold is too soft.

-What gold should I choose for an engagement ring?
+What colour of gold should I choose for an engagement ring?

 18ct gold is available in yellow, rose and white.
 Generally choosing the same colour metal as the jewellery you or your partner already wear is a good start.